Holland (singer)

-Go Tae-seob (born March 4, 1996), professionally known as Holland, is a South Korean singer.
-Holland made his debut in January 2018, with the release of the single "Neverland".
+Go Tae-seob (born June 16, 1996), professionally known as Holland, is a South Korean singer.
+He made his debut in January 2018, with the release of the single "Neverland".

 Name

 Go chose Holland for his stage name as a tribute to the first country to legalize same-sex marriage.

 Career

 When Holland first decided to pursue music, he attempted to audition to join an entertainment company.
 However, no entertainment company was willing to work with an openly gay artist, so he worked two part-time jobs in order to fund his own debut single.
 Holland released his debut single, "Neverland", on January 21, 2018.
 Its music video accumulated over 1 million views in 20 hours.
 The music video shows Holland and his male counterpart kissing, and received a 19+ rating in South Korea.

 He returned on June 6 with his next single, "I'm Not Afraid".
 The music video also received a 19+ rating, but it was soon after removed.
 His third single, "I'm So Afraid", was released on July 17.
 On September 6, Holland launched a crowdfunding campaign to help fund his first mini-album.
 He raised US$40,000 in the first 24 hours.

 On March 19, 2019, Holland announced his self-titled mini album, Holland, and the tracks "Nar_C" and "Up" on his social media accounts.
 The album was released on March 31.

 On July 8, 2019, Holland announced plans for his first tour via social media.
 Later on November 1, Holland announced his first tour, "Holland: Invitation from Neverland".
 The tour was a collaboration with MyMusicTaste where fans voted on concert tour locations.
 He traveled to five cities in Europe.
 Months after releasing his debut mini album, Holland started teasing his next single "Loved You Better" on his social media platforms starting December 2, 2019.
 The song and music video were released on December 11.

 On April 24, 2022, Holland released "Ocean like me", his first song in 2 years, for the web drama "Ocean Likes Me" (2022), where he plays the role for Tommy, one of the protagonists.
 Its full soundtrack was released on July 9, 2022.
 On December 22 of the same year, he released DAY BY DAY for the soundtrack of "Oh!
 My Assistant" (2022), a BL Drama.

 On March 30, 2023, Holland made a comeback with the synth-pop single "NUMBER BOY".
 It was released together with its music video.
 In an interview for the Brazilian magazine Quem, he said: "To be honest, I was fed up with being discriminated against and living underground because I was gay.
 Along with wanting to live a more honest life, I wanted to be a person who could help my LGBTQIA+ friends and I wanted to prove that to those who bullied me at school.
 I wanted to show that I was loved as a gay man and that I was successful.
 It was my own method of revenge!"